ARTICLE CATEGORIES

 The Spiritual Problem & Solution

 As we read of God walking in the Garden of Eden with Adam and Eve during the cool of the day, we see that the original design for people was centered on the reality that our Creator desires to have a personal relationship with His creation.
-We were created to know God, to be with Him, and to have a living fellowship with Him.
-Spiritual abundance, therefore, is simply walking out God’s will in our lives and experiencing the fulfillment of living out our destiny.
+We were created to know God, to be with Him, and to have living fellowship with Him.
+Spiritual abundance, therefore, is walking out God’s will in our lives and experiencing the fulfillment of living out our destiny.

 Thus fulfilling one of the highest callings in your life, experiencing spiritual abundance is found in realizing that you are a spiritual being, made in the image and likeness of God Almighty.
 In His design, it is only through a personal relationship with the Lord Jesus Christ that someone can truly tap into the spiritual abundance that is our destiny and calling in life.
 When we become “born again,” as Jesus refers to it, we are saved from the pit of personal despondency, hopelessness, and eternal separation from our Creator.